Quantum Thermodynamics of Open Quantum Systems: Nature of Thermal Fluctuations: Illustrative Open Quantum System Models

-It is observed that in the weak coupling limit, the off-diagonal elements $e, f, g, h$ tend to become zero, and the above Hamiltonian becomes equal to the bare Hamiltonian of the system $H_S$.
+in the energy eigenbasis of the system's bare Hamiltonian (computational basis).
+Notice that the structure of the above Hamiltonian is an $X$-type matrix and is Hermitian.
+The elements $a, b, c, d$, and $e$ depend on the temperature $T$ and the coupling strength $\lambda$ between the system and the bath, as shown in Fig.~\ref{fig_2_qubit_hmf_elements}.

+The two-qubit system's Hamiltonian is $H_S = \omega_0\left(\ket{0}\bra{0} - \ket{3}\bra{3}\right)$ in the computational basis.
+It is observed that in the weak coupling limit $\lambda/\omega_0 < 10^{-1}$ and for higher temperatures, the off-diagonal elements $b$ and $d$, and the element $c$ become zero.
+Further, the elements $a$ and $e$ become $\omega_0$ and $-\omega_0$, respectively.
+Therefore, in this limit, the HMF becomes equal to the bare Hamiltonian of the system $H_S$.
+In the strong coupling limit $\lambda/\omega_0\sim 0.4$, it can be observed that all the elements $a, b, c, d$ and $e$ are non-zero and are initially negative.
+At higher temperatures, the elements $c$ and the ${\rm Re}(d)$ are equal, and the element ${\rm Re}(b)$ is asymptotically equal to both.
+Interestingly, the effective Gibbs state based on HMF, Eq.~\eqref{hmf_form}, has coherent terms in the energy eigenbasis of the bare Hamiltonian (computational basis) in the strong coupling regime and at lower temperatures.
+This observation is consistent with~\cite{cresser2021weak}.
 The specific heat capacity and the corresponding variables in its expression are plotted in Fig.~\ref{fig_2_qubit_decoherence_model_heat_capacity}.

-As can be observed, the quantum uncertainty and the quantity pertaining to $E^*_S$ are zero in the weak coupling regime but non-zero in the strong coupling regime.
-This is consistent with the generalized fluctuation-dissipation relation, Eq.~\eqref{specific heat}.